Brick polytopes of spherical subword complexes and generalized associahedra: Further combinatorial and geometric properties

 In this section, we discuss properties of the fibers of the map~$\projectionMap$ with respect to the right weak order.
-First, although these fibers are not always intervals (see Example~\ref{exm:recurrent4}), they are closed by taking intervals.
+First, although these fibers are not always intervals (see Example~\ref{exm:recurrent4}), they are order-convex.

 \begin{lemma} If two elements~$\underline{w} \le \overline{w}$ of~$W$ lie in the same fiber of~$\projectionMap$, then the complete interval~$\set{w \in W}{\underline{w} \le w \le \overline{w}}$ lies in the same fiber of~$\projectionMap$. \end{lemma}